-Written by Yamini Bharadwaj, grade 9 student.
+Written by Yamini Bharadwaj, a grade 9 student.

-For most of us mathematics is almost inseparably associated with never-ending pages of homework and the thin, groaningly tick-marked and dog-eared pages of bulky textbooks.
+For most of us, mathematics is almost inseparably associated with never-ending pages of homework and the thin, groaningly tick-marked and dog-eared pages of bulky textbooks.
 Often overlooked at school is this mysterious and intriguing underside to math which makes it slightly more enjoyable – the history that is behind it.